 - Tuffnells - are the experts at handling big and bulky parcels.
 Sending a bike with Tuffnells is made easy with Interparcel as it's possible to arrange next day Tuffnells delivery at the cheapest prices without an account.

-- Hermes Light & Large – bicycle delivery with Hermes Light & Large is perfect if you are on a budget and you don't mind waiting a few days for delivery.
+- Evri Light & Large – bicycle delivery with Evri Light & Large (formely Hermes) is perfect if you are on a budget and you don't mind waiting a few days for delivery.

 - Parcelforce Large – Although the post office won't accept a bike you can still use Parcelforce to courier a bike.
 The same great service that you're used to – but at a very affordable rate!

 How much does it cost to send a bike?

 Well this is going to depend on which bike delivery service you choose to use and how big the parcel is.
 Our prices for a standard sized bike shipping box start from around £16 for UK mainland delivery.
 If you want the bike delivered next day you can pay a little more for a faster service.

 How do I package a bike?